rschmitt/heatseeker/README.md

-# Selectric
+# Heatseeker

-Selectric is a rewrite of Gary Bernhardt's [selecta](https://github.com/garybernhardt/selecta), a fuzzy selector.
+Heatseeker is a rewrite of Gary Bernhardt's [selecta](https://github.com/garybernhardt/selecta), a fuzzy selector.
 The project has the following goals:

 * Produce a drop-in replacement for Selecta
 * Be as fast as possible (for usability with a large number of choices)
 * Support Windows

-Building Selectric requires the latest Rust compiler (available [here](http://www.rust-lang.org/install.html)), as well as the Cargo build system and package manager (available [here](https://github.com/rust-lang/cargo)).
+Building Heatseeker requires the latest Rust compiler (available [here](http://www.rust-lang.org/install.html)), as well as the Cargo build system and package manager (available [here](https://github.com/rust-lang/cargo)).

 Perform the build by invoking: